 Michael Sackey made these revelations at a recent breakfast meeting organised by EY dubbed, “Meet the Regulators Series” in Accra.
 The 6th edition of the meeting brought together stakeholders and investors in Ghana’s oil and gas industry to discuss issues on local content and local participation.

 Representatives from the Petroleum Commission made presentations on the requirements for local companies to participate in the upstream oil sector, highlighting the legal requirements and processes that must be fulfilled in gaining a license from the Commission.

 Mr. Dominic Naab, Chief Revenue Officer at the petroleum unit of the Ghana Revenue Authority, took participants through the different taxes and regulations in the oil and gas sector.

 “Taxation is about the law and that is why programmes like this are important so we make inputs and engage them on tax education geared towards making the provisions clear to guide operations of these companies,” he explained.
 “We think that Ghana stands to benefit so much”.

 Government has put in place Local Content and Local Participation Regulations, with the aim of promoting the use of locally made goods and services and also define local content targets across 10 main upstream supply chain sectors within the oil and gas value-chain.
-However, participation by local companies in these areas remains low.
+However, participation by local companies in these areas remain low.